 - Students graduating from any institution other than California State University, Sacramento, must send directly to the English Department an official copy of all transcripts from each institution of higher education that they have attended.

-- A completed copy of the Department of English Supplemental Application found on the English Department website.
+- A completed Department of English Supplemental Application found on the University's online application for admission.

 The Graduate Coordinator will screen all applicants according to these requirements and a ranking system devised by the department.
 Applicants who have deficiencies in these admission requirements which can be removed by specified additional preparation will be ranked accordingly but may be admitted with conditionally classified graduate status.
 Any deficiencies will be noted on a written response from the Graduate Coordinator to the student's admission application.